-The questionnaire will be available in Albanian and other minority languages as provided by the Constitution and major foreign languages in use in the country.
-Lighter versions of the questionnaire may be used for specific populations (collective households, homeless).
+The questionnaire will be available in Albanian language.
+Lighter versions of the questionnaire may be used for specific populations (persons living in collective living quarters and homeless persons).

 The questionnaire will be tested in the field before the pilot census, to evaluate the understanding of the questions by the population as well as the duration of the interview.
 The formulation and the list of questions will be reviewed after the tests.